beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 ## Testing for Attributes

-Sometimes at runtime you want to see if an object has an attribute or not.
+Sometimes at runtime, you want to see if an object has an attribute or not.
 Or maybe you have the attribute name as a string and you want to get or set that attribute on an object.